 Fishing Lake

 The Water Security Agency (WSA) continues to actively manage higher than normal water levels at Fishing Lake in collaboration with the local Watershed Association.
 For the last two years, gates in the emergency channel have been left open to assist with the flow of water through the system.
 By fall 2025, lake levels had returned to near‑normal conditions.
-However, overwinter conditions and late spring snowstorms generated an above normal snowpack and runoff conditions that are well above normal.
+However, overwinter conditions and late spring snowstorms generated an above normal snowpack and runoff conditions.

 Fishing Lake is a closed basin lake located in east central Saskatchewan, southeast of the community of Wadena.
 Home to several cottage developments, the lake is a popular summer retreat.